-And then, of course, most domestic dogs these days suffer from some moderate to severe behavior issue such as anxiety, fear, or aggression.
+Most domestic dogs these days suffer from some moderate to severe behavior issue such as anxiety, fear, or aggression.
 Many are reactive behind windows or on leash.
 With the ever-increasing litigious nature of our society, it’s only reasonable that those called upon to counsel and correct these cases are so well vetted.
 A less-than-adequate practitioner could cause real physical and emotional damage, even financial catastrophe.
 An under qualified trainer could even cost a dog his life.

 In fact anyone, including your own dog, can call himself or herself a dog trainer.
 Today.
 Right now.
 You.
 You could do it.
 Right now.